Centillien/mautic/README.md

 - Go to Admin settings and filll in the URL of your Mautic site (e.g. http://mautic.yourwebsite.com)

-- That's it, nautic will start collecting
+- That's it, Mautic will start collecting